camario25/tic-tac-toe/README.md

 - Visit the app at [http://localhost:4200](http://localhost:4200).
 - Visit tests tests at [http://localhost:4200/tests](http://localhost:4200/tests)

-# From Embej.js: how to collaborate from a git clone
+# From Embej.js: how to collaborate from git clone

 ## Prerequisites